 People engage with people—not companies.
 Creator licensing helps move the conversation into an environment where users can have an honest discussion about a product or service.
 As a result, brands have an opportunity to share their story and nurture the human element needed to form long-term relationships with consumers.

 One of the most important parts of influencer marketing is treating your creators like trusted partners, not transactions.
 Inviting them to collaborate via creator licensing is a great show of faith that you trust your influencers and are willing to put dollars behind their content.

-With brands building lookalike audiences using first-party data, creators also benefit from extending their reach to new viewers.
+With brands building lookalike audiences, creators also benefit from extending their reach to new viewers.
 This added boost gives influencers the perfect opportunity to add more like-minded individuals to their online network.

 Creator licensing partnerships give creators one less thing to worry about.
 With the brand focused on the technical side of things, influencers can reap the benefits of the power of data while remaining solely focused on generating quality content.

 Creator licensing is profitable for all influencers, but the added exposure the strategy provides makes it even more ideal for those working on commission.
 Helping your creators get paid is always positive for keeping your talent happy and your relationships strong.

 Amplified posts mean more data to analyze.
 By tracking and reporting the results of each piece of content, brands and influencers can make any necessary tweaks that let them tailor the most effective content for their audiences.